ajdlp/Backlogged/README.md

 -- Ported to Rails from Sinatra --

 **Backlogged** is a progress tracking service for keeping tabs on video games in your back log.
 It provides an organized way to document media users wish to consume in the future.
-Links to guides and purchasing options are provided as well.
+Links to game guides and purchasing options are provided as well.

 ## Domain
 	- *launching soon on heroku*